zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency04.md

 ## Inputs

-The domain name to be tested ("child zone").
+The domain name to be tested ("Child Zone").

 ## Ordered description of steps to be taken to execute the test case

-1. Obtain the set of name server IPs for the *child zone* using [Method4] and [Method5].
+1. Obtain the set of name server IPs for the *Child Zone* using [Method4] and [Method5].

+2. Create an NS query for the apex of the *Child Zone*.

-2. Retrieve the NS RR set for the *child zone* from all retrieved name server IP address.
+3. Send the NS query to each of the retrieved name server IPs.

-3. If a name server IP does not respond emit *[NO_RESPONSE]*.
+4. If a name server IP does not respond emit *[NO_RESPONSE]*.

-4. If the response from a name server IP does not include an NS RRset for the *child zone* with the AA flag set emit *[NO_RESPONSE_NS_QUERY]*.
+5. If the response from a name server IP does not include an NS RR set for the *Child Zone* with the AA flag set emit *[NO_RESPONSE_NS_QUERY]*.

-5. If the NS RRsets from all servers are equal emit *[ONE_NS_SET]* else emit *[MULTIPLE_NS_SET]*.
+5. If all retreived NS RR sets are equal emit *[ONE_NS_SET]* else emit *[MULTIPLE_NS_SET]*.